ajhalili2006-experiments/kooky-insane-stuff/drafts/schools/weekly-balitaan-sa-ap.md

 This page contains all the articles @ajhalili2006 used for the Weekly Balitaan homework and all-year-round project in Social Studies 10, albeit incomplete due to reasons such as balancing work-life-rest as autistic student, academic/autistic burnout and mental health behind the scenes, among other things.

-Note that links that are in strikethough are considered done by Andrei Jiroh.
+Note that links that are in strikethough are considered done by Andrei Jiroh, although reflection might be missing as mentioned above.

 Last updated: 2023-06-28